sdat2/SWE-GNN/README.md

 ---

-# Get started with runnning the model
+# Get started with running the model

-* AWS:

-- Deep Learning OSS Nvidia Driver AMI GPU Pytorch 1.13.1
-- g3s.xlarge 4CPU 1GPU $0.94 per hour

 * Download the dataset: <https://dx.doi.org/10.5281/zenodo.7764418>